 Discover the Art and Crafts of the Dordogne Valley

 Born in Russia in 1890, Ossip Zadkine, a very influential figure in 20th century sculpture, loved his home in the Lot where he produced many of his major works.
 The Atelier-Musée Zadkine in the village of Les Arques, is home to some of his most prestigious works.
-Displayed in his house-museum, the local church, but dotted around the village – you can enjoy a lovely walk while discovering them.
+Displayed in his house-museum, the local church, and dotted around the village – you can enjoy a lovely walk while discovering them.

 If you enjoy your art in a more natural setting then try the village of Latouille-Lentillac.
 About 30 original art works lie along Art-Nature a 4 km art-trail.
-An easy walk where the art sits comfortably with the surroundings and popular with children as they discover the faces in the trees, giant bat hanging from a tree, and enigmatic totem-pole.
+An easy walk, where the art sits comfortably with the surroundings, and popular with children as they discover the faces in the trees, giant bat hanging from a tree, and enigmatic totem-pole.

 Whatever your tastes – there’s something for everyone!

 Looking for some inspiration?
 Read our Top 10 List for suggestions of what to see and do while enjoying your holiday in the Dordogne Valley.

 Find out all about our holiday cottage in the Dordogne – the perfect base for your trip to this beautiful area.